najmoaden/Learn_Git_and_GitHub/README.en.md

 <p align="center">
   <img width="500" src="./Logo.png" alt="Learn Git and GitHub">
 </p>
-<h1 align="center">Baro Git & GitHub</h1>
+<h1 align="center">Learn Git & GitHub</h1>
 <p align="left">
-  keydkani waxaa ugu Tala Galay In Ardayda iyo Junior developers ka ay ka baran karaa Nidamka Git kaaso oo ku sahlaya in Account kaaga Github ka Repository yadiisa aa la xariiri kartid, Hadii Aadan Hore U Aqoon Dhib Maleh Waxan ku bari Doonaa halkan Hadaba Hadii Adan Horey u leheen Samayso Account adiga oo Gujinaya -> <a href="https://github.com/" target="_blank">GitHub</a>.
+  This repository is intended for students and junior developers to learn how to use the Git making it easier for you to connect to your  repositories from Github Account.
+If you don't have prior knowledge of Git, no problem I will teach you all about it here.
+If you don't  already have an account, go create an account now by clicking -> <a href="https://github.com/" target="_blank">GitHub</a>.
 </p>

-## Waa Maxay Git & GitHub?
+## What is Git & GitHub?

-kaba soo qaad waxaa Lashaqaynaysaa Team kuwaas oo Sameynayaan Project `Online Registration` waaxaa lagu soo asign Gareeyey Task, sidee ula shaqeyn lahayd kooxdaas oo u qori lahayd code isla mar ahaantas iyaga iyo adi isku code ah waliba isku project isla mar ahaantas, ayado oo laga Foganaya Khilaaf.
-Hagaag, taasi waa meesha git iyo gitHub ama gitLab, ka soo galaan.
+Imagine yourself with a team with whom you are doing a project called `Online Registration` and you are assigned with a specific task.
+How would you work with that group and write a code when all of you share the same code for the same project you are supposed to work simultaneously avoiding any conflict.
+Well, that's where Git and GitHub or GitLab, come in.

-- waa Maxay `Git`?
+- What is `Git`?
 <p align="left">
-git waa Version Control System, dhab ahaantii waa nidaamka hoose ee ku shaqeeya qaab local ah.
+Git is a Version Control System, that actually works as a subsystem in a local format.
 </p>

-- Waa Maxay `GitHub` ama `GitLab`?
+- What is `GitHub` ama `GitLab`?
 <p align="left">
-waa Nidaam Online ah kaas oo logu talagalay in lagu kaydiyo, lagu lasocda software projects ka taas oo keeni karta in developers badan ay kawada shaqayn karaan project ayaka oo adeegsanaya nidamka git si ay ulaqaybqatan hadba project markas la hayaho.
+It is an online system which is designed to be store and monitored software projects that can give accesss to many developers who can work together on the project and use the Git system to share the project wherever it is maintained.
 </p>

-## <h1 align="left">faa'iidooyin ka Git and GitHub</h1>
+## <h1 align="left">Benefits of Using Git and GitHub</h1>

-- waxaa ow kuu sahlaa in aad daba gali karto/ Tracking isbadalka project kaaga.
+- It makes it easier for you to follow/track any changes made in your project.
-- in aad Team Devlopers la shaqayn karto project.
+- That you can work with a team of developers in a shared project.
-- in aad la xariiri karto repository kaaga adiga oo adegsanaya CLI (Command Line Interface) kaaga, waliba samaynaa push pull GitHub Repository.
+- That you can connect to your own repository through CLI (Command Line Interface) also do push/pull to the GitHub repository.

-<h3 align="left">Waa Maxay Repository?</h3>
+<h3 align="left">What is Repository?</h3>
-waa meel aad ku kayd sankarto project kaaga.
+It is a place to store your project.

 ## <h1 align="left">Amarada aasaasiga ah ee Git</h1>